What is E-ZBorrow?

 You will receive an email notice when your request has been placed.
 To view a list of your E-ZBorrow requests, log on to E-ZBorrow and select My Account in the upper right-hand corner.

-You will receive another email notice when E-ZBorrow books arrive and are on hold for you at your pickup library; their availability will also be noted in your My Library Account.
+You will receive another email notice when E-ZBorrow books arrive and are on hold for you at your pickup library; their availability will also be noted in your QuickSearch account.

 The loan period for E-ZBorrow books is six weeks; one renewal is allowed for an additional six weeks.
 PALCI libraries have cooperatively agreed to this loan period.
 E-ZBorrow books will be held for 14 days and if not picked up will be returned to the lending library.